FilipeGarrido/arduino-serial-communication-react-electron-app/README.md

 `wait-on` will wait for port 3000 which is the default CRA port, to launch the app.

-In your scripts on package.json file, add:
+In your scripts in the package.json file, add:

 ```
 "scripts": {